Polynomial entropy on the $n$-fold symmetric product and its suspension: Main results and proofs

 Barragán et al. defined the space $(\mathcal{S}F^{m}_n(f),\mathcal{S}F^{m}_n(X))$, $n>m\geqslant1$ in \cite{BST2} as the quotient space with the quotient topology.
 They proved that $\mathcal{S}F^{m}_n(f)$ is a continuous map on the compact $\mathcal{S}F^{m}_n(X)$, when $f$ is a continuous map on a compact space $X$.
 Copying the proof of the main Theorem \ref{glavna} verbatim, we can show that the same results are true for the dynamical system $(\mathcal{S}F^{m}_n(f),\mathcal{S}F^{m}_n(X))$.

-\begin{thrm} Let $X$ be a compact space, $f:X\to X$ a homeomorphism with a finite non-wandering set and $n>m\geqslant1$.
+\begin{thrm} Let $X$ be a compact space, $f:X\to X$ a homeomorphism with a finite chain recurrent set and $n>m\geqslant1$.
 Then \end{thrm}

 As we mentioned in the introduction, we obtained the results regarding the polynomial entropy on $F_n(X)$, for specific spaces $X=[0,1]$ and $\mathbb{S}^1$ in \cite{DK}.
 We complement them with the results on the symmetric product suspension, using the main Theorem \ref{glavna} and the fact that $h_{pol}(f,[0,1])=h_{pol}(f,\mathbb{S}^1)=1$ when the set $NW(f)$ is finite.
+Again, since $[0,1]$ and $\mathbb{S}^1$ are regular curves, in this case the non-wandering set and the chain recurrent set coincide.

 \begin{cor} Let $f:[0,1]\to [0,1]$ be a homeomorphism with finitely many non-wandering points.
 Then $h_{pol}(F_n(f))=h_{pol}(\mathcal{S}F_n(f))=n$, for all $n\geqslant2$. \end{cor}

 \begin{cor} Let $f:\mathbb{S}^1\to \mathbb{S}^1$ be a homeomorphism with finitely many non-wandering points.
 Then $h_{pol}(F_n(f))=h_{pol}(\mathcal{S}F_n(f))=n$, for all $n\geqslant2$. \end{cor}